Science Experiments for Kids

 I have mentioned before that Kaleb loves science experiments.
 When I came across numerous videos on youtube all about the ivory soap experiment, I knew we had to try it.
 This is one of the simplest experiments that you can do with your kids, and it is virtually mess free.
-All you need is a plate, fresh bar of Ivory soap and a microwave.

 We started our experiment by dropping our Ivory soap bar into water.
 The kids were amazed that a full sized Ivory bar floated and an almost used up bar of a different brand sunk.
 It would have been better to have another full sized bar, but that was the only other of bar of soap I could find in a hurry.
 We are more a liquid soap family.
 If you are interested in why Ivory soap floats, you can find one explanation here.
-There are a number of other web sites that cover this topic as well.

 Ivory Soap Experiment